 - 1. Unpack the appliance.

 - 2. Check the content of the packaging.
 This consists of:-

 - Appliance (A)

 - Mounting strip (B)

 - Siphon (C)

 - Installation instructions

 - Guarantee card

-- 3. Valve set (supplied separately with boiler).
+- 3. Check the valve set (supplied separately with boiler).

 - 4. Check the appliance for any damage: report damage to the Supplier immediately.